-FoA-II:-Resource Use Efficiency
+FoA-II: Resource Use Efficiency

 In this , focus is on practices for optimizing the use of ecological, chemical, and human resources to minimize agricultural expenses and environmental impacts.
 Key topics include optimal and efficient use of resources focused on fertilizers, residues , and water .
 Strategies involve improving fertilizer efficiency, managing nutrient balances, and enhancing water use efficiency through practices like integrated crop water management and rainwater harvesting.
 It also includes knowledge management, labor productivity, and optimizing labor input and farm planning, but less frequently covered.

-FoA-III:-Land Use Allocation
+FoA-III: Land Use Allocation

 In this, practices emphasize improving land productivity, functioning and biodiversity by combining land use with regional needs and capacities.
 It includes practices designed to enhance the availability of various ecosystem services within a single landscape and/or to balance biomass and food production in a different land or on limited land.
 This includes improving landscape design and integrating productive and natural spaces to balance food production and biodiversity conservation.
 Key topics are land sharing and land sparing approaches, and mixed crop-livestock systems that enhance biodiversity and environmental services.

-FoA-IV:-Regional Integration
+FoA-IV: Regional Integration